A U.S. Conference of Mayors and Target Opportunity

 - $100,000 to one city in the 100,000 – 299,999 population range

 - $75,000 to one city having up to 100,000 residents

 THE APPLICATION — Applications for grants, submitted online, must include detailed narrative descriptions of the policy and/or initiative for which the grant award is being sought.
 These narratives should cover:

-- the stated objectives of the policy/initiative, general and specific, as appropriate;
+- the stated objectives of the policy/initiative, general and specific;

 - whether the policy/initiative is citywide or targeted to specific communities;

-- the evidence of the problem(s) that prompted the policies implemented or the actions taken;
+- the evidence of the problem(s) that prompted the policies implemented or actions taken;

 - the components of the required actions, including dedication of police, other personnel and resources in implementation and operation;